alexwlchan/alexwlchan.net/src/_posts/2019/2019-01-31-monki-gras-the-curb-cut-effect.md

 {%
   slide
   filename="slide19.jpg"
-  alt="A screenshot of an ebook viewer, with a page titled “Die Radioaktivität”."" caption="A page from [the notebooks of Marie Curie](https://wellcomelibrary.org/item/b28120991#?c=0&m=0&s=0&cv=6&z=-1.0491%2C0%2C3.0982%2C1.5908), with a search highlighting instances of the word “radioaktiv”.
+  alt="A screenshot of an ebook viewer, with a page titled “Die Radioaktivität”." caption="A page from [the notebooks of Marie Curie](https://wellcomelibrary.org/item/b28120991#?c=0&m=0&s=0&cv=6&z=-1.0491%2C0%2C3.0982%2C1.5908), with a search highlighting instances of the word “radioaktiv”.
 Image credit: Wellcome Collection."
 %}